-This is a full-time, nine-month, non-tenure track position that carries a seven course teaching load or its equivalent, in both lecture and seminar formats, across the academic year.
-The successful candidate may also advise and mentor undergraduate students in the major and minor, and perform service to the department and/or campus as requested.
-The appointment has an anticipated start date of August 23, 2021.
-The position may be renewed annually based on performance, funding and needs of the department and college.
+This is a full-time, 9-month appointment with an anticipated start date of August 23, 2021.
+The position may be renewed annually based on performance, funding and needs of the Department and College.
 Salary is competitive based upon qualifications and experience.
 The successful candidate’s primary academic appointment will be at the Waterbury Campus.

 At the University of Connecticut, our commitment to excellence is complemented by our commitment to building a culturally diverse community.